G-Protein-Coupled Receptors in Drug Discovery

 As their name suggests, GPCRs contain G-proteins, also known as guanine-nucleotide-binding proteins.
 They sit inside on the part of the receptor inside the side, acting as molecular ‘switches’ and can turn other cellular components on or off.
 This, in turn, leads to a variety of responses.
-Characteristic to GPCRs are also 7 transmembrane (TM) loops, which span one side of the cell membrane to the other.
+Characteristic to GPCRs are their 7 transmembrane (TM) loops, which span one side of the cell membrane to the other.

 Protein X-ray crystallography and related techniques can produce high-resolution 3D structural images of large molecules such as receptors.
 A single pure crystal of pure protein scatters X-rays onto a detector, and rotation of the crystal provides a 3D scattering profile.
 Computational techniques then convert this scattering data into positions of the atoms, creating a 3D model of the protein.

 Drug discovery and development programs rely heavily on X-ray crystallography to identify the structure of drug targets.
 The X-ray crystal structure of the human immunodeficiency virus (HIV) protease – an important enzyme in the virus’ lifecycle – was elucidated in the late 1980s.
 The 3D structure of the HIV protease provided structural information about its active sites, enabling us to predict and synthesize compounds that blocked them.
 This has led to the development of HIV protease inhibitors, potent drugs against HIV still in use today.

 It might sound simple to ‘take a picture’ of a crystal, but the formation of a viable crystal of pure protein is another matter altogether.
 A sample of such purity can take months of optimization to obtain, following which crystallization must occur.
 Crystallization itself is largely trial and error because the conditions with favorable enthalpy are not immediately clear.
 Depending on the solvent system and the relative concentration of protein, it may take months to years before crystals form, if one even forms at all.